gusreid/gus-reid/content/classes.md

 Classes are about an hour, starting at 8am (UK), Mondays and Wednesdays, and 9am (UK) Saturdays.
 Am open to adding some afternoon and evening sessions if the interest is there.

+Sometimes we use objects like Jenga blocks in class.
+It might be handy to have some of these to hand.
+I suggest having 3 or more objects and a ball (more or less football sized) to hand.
+It's not essential, but can be useful.
+If you don't have Jenga blocks, you could use anything.
+Like lighters, spoons, candles, coins, pens etc.

 See below calendar for more details...

 Online classes are free and donations are gratefully received: